Cubs vs. Pirates Player Props Betting Odds

 Swanson Stats

-- Dansby Swanson has recorded 72 hits with 13 doubles, two triples, seven home runs and 36 walks.
-He has driven in 30 runs with four stolen bases.
+- Dansby Swanson has 74 hits with 13 doubles, two triples, seven home runs, 36 walks and 31 RBI.
+He's also stolen four bases.

-- Swanson enters this game looking to extend his seven-game hit streak.
-In his last 10 games he is batting .250 with a home run, three walks and four RBI.
+- Swanson enters this matchup looking to extend his eight-game hit streak.
+During his last 10 games he is hitting .286 with a home run, two walks and five RBI.

 Swanson Recent Games